U.S. Relations With Belgium

 The United States established diplomatic relations with Belgium in 1832 following Belgium's declaration of independence from the Netherlands.
 The United States and Belgium are good friends and allies, maintaining a cooperative relationship on a number of foreign policy issues.
 Good will and affection for Americans is widely held as a result of the U.S. role during and after the two World Wars, including Belgium's liberation from Nazi Germany by British, Canadian, and U.S. forces in 1944.
 As an outward-looking nation, Belgium works closely with the United States bilaterally and in international and regional organizations to encourage economic and political cooperation and assistance to developing countries.
-The United States appreciates Belgian activism in international affairs, including its participation in the International Security Assistance Force in Afghanistan, its participation in the UN mission in Lebanon, the EU mission in Mali, and in the 2010-2011 NATO operations in Libya.
-In addition, Belgium is a key provider of humanitarian, reconstruction, and development assistance to Africa, Afghanistan, and Syria.
-As the host country of the EU and NATO, Belgium plays an important role in hosting transatlantic dialogues between European foreign ministers and the Secretary of State.
+The United States appreciates Belgian activism in international affairs, including its participation in the International Security Assistance Force in Afghanistan, the EU mission in Mali, and the Counter-ISIL Coalition, in addition to its contributions to various NATO missions.
+Belgium is also a key provider of humanitarian, reconstruction, and development assistance to Afghanistan, Iraq, and Syria, as well as many countries in Africa.
+As the host country of the EU and NATO, Belgium plays an important role in European and Transatlantic diplomacy.

 U.S. Assistance to Belgium